UIUC-iSchool-DataViz/is445AOG_fall2020/week11/lecture11_part1.md

 <img src="images/html.png" width="700"/>

 notes:
+We talked about this before, but just as a reminder:

 HTML or Hypertext Markup Language is the default syntax for websites.
 It's meant to be structured with tags like "head", "body", "paragraph", and "division".

 It's essentially a skeleton for other functionality to hang off of.